jenifermiranda/jenifermiranda/README.md

 <br>

-- Web development student with a great interest in technology.
+- Fullstack Web developer with a great interest in technology.
 - Passionate about traveling and discovering new cultures.
 - Currently learning Python.
 - Open to new job opportunities; this is [my Linkedin](https://www.linkedin.com/in/jeniferasm/)